-Monitoring: Receive a complaint of a bird or bat observed causing deleterious effects during a routine inspection.
+Monitoring: Receipt of a complaint or a bird or bat observed causing deleterious effects during a routine inspection.

-Action Threshold: Birds: Observe at least ten per building or areas where feces is one inch deep or greater.
-Observe any activity above doorways.
-Bats: Observe at least one on or in a building.
+Action Threshold: Birds: At least ten per building or areas where feces is one inch deep or greater.
+Any activity above doorways.
+Bats: At least one on or in a building.

-- Feeding birds Many people feed birds with bird feeders.
-If a large accumulation of seed is spilled on the ground, pest birds may increase in the area.
-If this occurs, the resident should be asked to temporarily stop feeding birds.
-Pest birds should never be fed intentionally. - Removal If the nest of a protected bird is to be removed, the young should be given time to fledge.
+• Removal: If the nest of a protected bird is to be removed, the young are given time to fledge.
 When it is certain that the birds have left the site, the nest can be removed and the location altered to prevent future nesting.
 Devices are available to remove bats and birds that reside in cavities.
 These devices allow movement one way, so when placed on an entrance the animal can exit the cavity but not return (Fig. 14).
 After all of the animals have vacated, the cavity should be repaired.

-Chemicals should not be used to control birds or bats.
+No chemicals are used to control birds or bats.

-FIGURE 14 • Devices, such as bat netting, can be placed where birds or bats reside to allow one-way movement out of the cavity, thus they can also be used for exclusion.
+Figure 14.
+Devices, such as bat netting, can be placed where birds or bats reside to allow one-way movement out of the cavity, thus they can also be used for exclusion.